-Whether you've missed out on your first study preference or you feel like you need some extra time to prepare before university, then this course will prepare you.
-You'll gain the academic skills you need to undertake vocational or university studies.
+Whether you've missed out on your first study preference or you feel like you need some extra time to prepare before university, you'll gain the academic skills you need to undertake vocational or university studies.

 Why study Certificate IV Tertiary Preparation at RMIT?

-Completion of this course provides a guaranteed pathway into many RMIT programs, if certain criteria are met.
+Completion of this course provides a guaranteed pathway into many other RMIT courses, if certain criteria are met.

 At RMIT, you’ll be studying at an institution with expert teachers, passionate researchers, and strong connections to industry.
 You will have the opportunity to take part in career and further education planning so you can explore your study options and develop a pathway for the future.

 RMIT offers a variety of learning and teaching approaches, including lectures, seminars, studios, workshops, presentations and group discussions.